Hans Schack, 2nd Count of Schackenborg

 Hans Schack, Count of Schackenborg (4 March 1676 – 22 September 1719) was a Danish nobleman and enfeoffed count (lensgreve).
-He was the second holder of the County of Schackenborg from 1683 to 1719.
+He was the second holder of the Countship of Schackenborg from 1683 to 1719.

 Biography

 Hans Schack was born on 4 March 1676 in Ribe in the Kingdom of Denmark.
 Born into the noble family of Schack, he was the second child and eldest surviving son of the Danish nobleman and civil servant Otto Didrik Schack, and his second wife Sophie Dorothea von Marschalk.

 At the death of his grandfather in February 1676, his father had inherited the large manors of Schackenborg and Gram in Southern Jutland, and Gisselfeld in Zealand.
-Later in the same year, on 23 June 1676, Otto Didrik Schack was awarded the title of enfeoffed count (lensgreve), as the County of Schackenborg was created from the manors of Schackenborg, Sødamgård, Solvig, and Store Tønde.
+Later in the same year, on 23 June 1676, Otto Didrik Schack was awarded the title of enfeoffed count (lensgreve), as the Countship of Schackenborg was created from the manors of Schackenborg, Sødamgård, Solvig, and Store Tønde.

-At the death of his father on 1 July 1683, he inherited the County of Schackenborg and assumed the title of enfeoffed count.
+On 1 July 1683, when Hans Schack was just seven years old, his father died.
+At the death of his father, he inherited the Countship of Schackenborg and assumed the title of enfeoffed count.
+Due to his age, his mother assumed the administration of Schackenborg until he came of age.
 From 1692 he was educated at the knight academy in Copenhagen that prepared aristocratic youth for state and military service, and in 1695, he was made a chamberlain at the Danish court.

 On 19 October 1697, he was appointed amtmann of the Amt of Riberhus, and on 15 August the following year, he was awarded the Order of the Dannebrog.
+He does not seem to have dealt much with the affairs of his office of amtmann, as he usually stayed on his estates or in the capital, and in 1707 he was allowed to keep the salary of his office of amtmann in return for employing a manager of the office.

 In 1702, he entered into French military service.
 As such he participated in the Battle of Blenheim in 1704 during the War of the Spanish Succession.
-On 22 July 1712, he was made a Geheimrat in the privy council.
-On 26 October 1716 he was awarded the Order of the Elephant.
+During the military service, he lost an arm in battle and was later nicknamed the Silver Arm, since he was given a prosthetic arm made of silver.
+On 22 July 1712, he was made a Geheimrat in the privy council, and on 26 October 1716 he was awarded the Order of the Elephant.

-Count Schack died already on 22 September 1719, aged only 43, in Copenhagen in the Kingdom of Denmark.
-He was succeeded by his eldest surviving son, Otto Didrik Schack.
+Count Schack was appointed finance deputy in 1719.
+However, he died already on 22 September the same year, aged only 43, in Copenhagen in the Kingdom of Denmark.
+He was succeeded as count of Schackenborg by his eldest surviving son, Otto Didrik Schack.